Furness General Hospital critical care service

 Lancashire and South Cumbria Integrated Care Board (ICB), the commissioners of the service, asked the Clinical Senate to carry out an independent review to advise on the safety and sustainability of the service going forward - taking into account the recruitment efforts since the temporary change was made.
 Experts within the Lancashire and South Cumbria Critical Care Network were also asked to ensure the work done to date meets the national safety standards required.

-Following the publication of this review, the ICB has decided that the preferred option is to make this temporary suspension permanent to maintain a safe and sustainable service for the patients of South Cumbria.
+Following the publication of this review, the ICB has indicated that the preferred option is to make this temporary suspension permanent to maintain a safe and sustainable service for the patients of South Cumbria.
+No formal decision has yet been made, the current timescales include September for consideration at the Westmorland and Furness Health and Adults Scrutiny Committee and then a decision through the ICB’s formal governance in October.

 Frequently asked questions

-Lancashire and South Cumbria Integrated Care Board (ICB) then commissioned an independent review to look at the safety and sustainability of the service going forward.
+Due to the reasons above, UHMBT made the difficult decision to suspend the Level 3 intensive care service in September last year and then Lancashire and South Cumbria Integrated Care Board commissioned an independent review to look at the safety and sustainability of the service going forward.

 This review was done by the North West Clinical Senate and they provide independent, expert clinical leadership and advice on how services should be designed to provide the best overall care and outcomes for patients and the public.

-The panel were in agreement that the suspension of the Level 3 critical care service at Furness General Hospital (FGH) needed to be made permanent and that the service should continue to provide Level 1 and 2 care accompanied by a stabilisation and transfer service for patients with level 3 care needs at FGH to the intensive care unit (ICU) at Royal Lancaster Infirmary (RLI).
+The panel agreed that the suspension of the Level 3 critical care service at FGH needed to be made permanent and that the service should continue to provide Level 1 and 2 care accompanied by a stabilisation and transfer service for patients with Level 3 care needs at FGH to the ICU unit at RLI.

 The panel stated that this was clinically correct and entirely focused on patient safety and service sustainability.